-The nominees for class II director who receive the most votes (also known as a plurality) will be elected.
+To be elected, each of the nominees for class I director must receive a plurality of the votes properly cast on the election of directors, meaning that the two director nominees receiving the highest number of affirmative votes will be elected as directors.
 You may vote either FOR all the nominees, FOR any one of the nominees, WITHHOLD your vote from all the nominees or WITHHOLD your vote from any one of the nominees.
-Votes that are withheld will not be included in the vote tally for the election of directors.
-Brokerage firms do not have authority to vote your unvoted shares held by the firms in street name for the election of directors.
-As a result, any shares not voted by you will be treated as a broker nonvote.
-Such broker non-votes will have no effect on the results of this vote.
+Votes that are withheld and broker non-votes will have no effect on the election of directors.

-OUR BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF THE NOMINEES NAMED ABOVE AS CLASS II DIRECTORS, AND PROXIES SOLICITED BY THE BOARD OF DIRECTORS WILL BE VOTED IN FAVOR THEREOF UNLESS A STOCKHOLDER HAS INDICATED OTHERWISE ON THE PROXY.
+OUR BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF THE NOMINEES NAMED ABOVE AS CLASS I DIRECTORS, AND PROXIES SOLICITED BY THE BOARD OF DIRECTORS WILL BE VOTED IN FAVOR THEREOF UNLESS A STOCKHOLDER HAS INDICATED OTHERWISE ON THE PROXY.

-Nominees for Election as Class II Directors
+Nominees for Election as Class I Directors

-The following table identifies our director nominees and sets forth their principal occupation and business experience during the last five years and their ages as of April 15, 2021.
+The following table identifies our director nominees and sets forth their principal occupation and business experience during the last five years and their ages as of April 18, 2024.

+Positions and Offices

-Name Positions and Offices Held with Compass Director Since Age Philip J. Ferneau, M.B.A, J.D.
-Director 2015 60 Carl L. Gordon, Ph.D., C.F.A.
-Chairman of the Board 2015 57
+Name Held with Compass Director Since Age

+Ellen V. Chiniara, J.D.
+Director 2022 65

+Mary Ann Gray, Ph.D.
+Director 2022 71